sinansoftltd/test-ticket-booking/README.md

 Queries without conditions to find the target database will be executed on all connected databases so if you run a select query, it will return the result as a customized ResultSet object which will use all connected databases to retrieve records.

 ### How to setup
 Clone the git repository and open it via IntelliJ or Eclipse.
 Also you need to import `mysql.sql` and `postgresql.sql` files.
-You can change your database configurations from ConnectionHandler class.
+You can change your database configurations from `src/ressources/database.properties` file.
 <br />
 Also checkout `server-release` branch to see some changes we've done to deploy the application (postgresql configuration is only available on our server-release branch).